prxcmon/prxcmon.github.io/index.md

 - **Rachmadi Adji Prakoso**, a.k.a `prxcmon`
 - An _aficionado_ of offensive cyber security; proficient in the application-based IT Security for more than two years
 - Currently working as daily penetration tester and seasonal CTF player
-- Starting to learn C, C++, linux kernel development, and malware development
+- Starting to learn scripting with C and Go, as well as keen to research other topics, including Linux Kernel Development
 - Fluent in native indonesian, as well as english, et je comprends français

 ## 0x01 - work-exps